eli-10-dev/Web-Design/README.md

-# FreeCodeCamp
+# Web Design
-Certification Activities from FreeCodeCamp.org
+The activities included in this folder are my submissions for the Activities from FreeCodeCamp.org.